glucauze/sd-webui-faceswaplab/docs/documentation.markdown

 In Version 1.2.1, the ability to use the GPU has been added, a setting that can be configured in SD at startup.
 Currently, this feature is only supported on Windows and Linux, as the necessary dependencies for Mac have not been included.

-The `--faceswaplab_gpu` option in SD can be added to the args in webui-user.sh or webui-user.bat.
+The `--faceswaplab_gpu` option in SD can be added to the args in webui-user.sh or webui-user.bat. **There is also an option in SD settings**.

 The model stays loaded in VRAM and won't be unloaded after each use.
 As of now, I don't know a straightforward way to handle this, so it will occupy space continuously.
 If your system's VRAM is limited, enabling this option might not be advisable.